rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

 repository and the upstream tool repositories.

 Subtree synchronizations are typically handled by the respective tool maintainers.
-Other users are welcome to submit synchronization PRs, however, in order to do so you you will need to modify your local git installation and follow a very precise set of instructions.
+Other users are welcome to submit synchronization PRs, however, in order to do so you will need to modify your local git installation and follow a very precise set of instructions.
 These instructions are documented, along with several useful tips and tricks, in the [syncing subtree changes][clippy-sync-docs] section in Clippy's Contributing guide.